brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/PrintService-Operacional-EventLogs.md

 ## .DESCRIPTION

 This registry file automates the configuration of the Windows Event Log for the PrintService Operational channel.
-It sets parameters such as `AutoBackupLogFiles`, `Flags`, log file location, maximum log size, and retention policy.
+It sets parameters such as `AutoBackupLogFiles`, `Flags`, log file location, maximum log size, and retention policy to ensure efficient logging and management of print services.

 ## .AUTHOR